 on the road.

 Dick Van Dyke, who played his son.

 When character actor Lionel Jeffries died, his watery solo number from Chitty Chitty Bang Bang was featured.
 And I had almost forgotten that the Shermans scored one of my favorite live-action musicals from my childhood, The One and Only Genuine Original Family Band.
 That clip is definitely worth watching, as it includes a dozen stars to be glimpsed, as well as a swell dance-off between Lesley Ann Warren and Goldie Hawn.

 |Goldie Hawn is on the far left, in mustard.
 A year later, she|

 was swiping sketches on Laugh-In.

 Before Walt Disney died, the Shermans were the go-to guys to provide songs for the animated features which made all the money for the studio.
 After Walt died, the team left the studio, and there was a drought of strong cartoon features from Disney.
 It wasn't until 1989 that Disney animation experienced a revival, with The Little Mermaid.
-By then, the Shermans were passe, and the so-called renaissance of the animated movie musical fell into the hands of Howard Menken and his collaborators.
+By then, the Shermans were passe, and the so-called renaissance of the animated movie musical fell into the hands of Alan Menken and his collaborators.

 |Swing music great Louis Prima|